Your guide to finding the best Confluence agent in 2026

 A screenshot showing the eesel AI Confluence agent answering an internal support question directly within Slack.

-Engineers and product managers live in documentation.
-Instead of bugging a senior developer to ask about an API endpoint, they can just ask the agent.
-It can pull up code snippets, link to the right technical docs, and summarize project specs on the spot, helping everyone stay on the same page.
+Engineers and product managers rely heavily on documentation.
+Instead of interrupting a colleague for an API endpoint details, they can ask the agent.
+It can pull up code snippets and link to the relevant technical docs in Confluence, keeping projects moving forward.

 This video demonstrates how a Confluence AI agent can automatically resolve user requests within Slack, showcasing a key use case.